-The machine must be used, maintained and stored as carefully as described in this Instruction Manual.
+The power tool must be operated, maintained and stored with the due care and attention described in this owner's manual.

-The user is responsible for all damage caused by failure to comply with the safety, operating and maintenance instructions.
-This applies in particular for:
+The user is responsible for all damage caused by non-observance of the safety precautions, operating and maintenance instructions in this manual.
+This includes in particular: